Fibonaccigirly/New-Classrooms/README.md

 1. Navigate to the date selection section for booking.
 2. Attempt to select and book dates that are in the past.

-**Expected Behavior:** The system should prevent users from selecting and booking dates that have already passed.
+**Expected Behavior:** The system should prevent users from selecting and booking dates in the past.

 **Actual Behavior:** Users are able to select and book dates that are in the past.